virantha/funds_gather/README.rst

 Features
 ########

 * Import from web account of Maryland 529 College Savings of all accounts tied to user.
 * Export to QIF file.

+Right now, the functionality is fairly rudimentary, but I intend to develop this more in the months to come.
+Here's my todo list:

+* Export to QFX/OFX (depending on what my financial software supports, it would be easier to write a plugin for XML compliant format)
+* Import other types of transactions (right now, only buys are supported)
+* Import other web sites

 Usage:
 ######